San Francisco, CA

 Dr. Jahan entered the academic field when he became an Assistant Clinical Professor at the University of California at San Francisco in the Division of Hematology/Oncology.
 He later became Associate Clinical Professor of Medicine and Director of Clinical Services in the Division of Hematology/ Oncology at UCSF Helen Diller Family Comprehensive Cancer Center at the Mount Zion campus in San Francisco.

-Today, Dr. Jahan continues as the Associate Clinical Professor of Medicine at the University of California San Francisco.
+Today, Dr. Jahan continues his work at the University of California San Francisco as a Clinical Professor of Medicine.
 He is dedicated to the treatment of mesothelioma, lung cancer, sarcomas and endocrine tumors with multiple treatment options.
 He also specializes in the study of new treatments for malignancies for illnesses related to the chest while continuing to care for his patients.

 In this video, Dr. Thierry Jahan talks about “a new wind of hope” that is now available for Lung Cancer and Mesothelioma patients.
 He discusses new, state of the art molecular analyses and specifically designed drugs that target exactly the disease and very little else.
 This results in far fewer side effects, improved quality of life and longer life expectancy for those suffering with these diseases.